Professional Service

 +

-Residential irrigation backflow testing ranges from $75–$150 per assembly.
-Commercial assemblies or properties with multiple devices range from $100–$300 per assembly.
-If repair is needed, we provide upfront pricing.
+Backflow testing in South Florida costs $150 to $300 per assembly.
+If repair is needed, we provide upfront pricing before any work begins.
 Call (561) 336-0535 for an exact quote.

 Who can perform backflow testing in Florida?